This post provides detailed information on the job description of a cardiology nurse practitioner, to help you understand the work they do.

 A cardiovascular nurse practitioner, also referred to as Advanced Registered Nurse Practitioner (ARNP), focuses exclusively in offering first rate care to cardiac patients in diverse settings.

-His/her job description entails caring for patients of any age with cardiovascular ailments.
+The cardiology nurse practitioner job description entails caring for patients of any age with cardiovascular ailments.
 This role may involve dealing with neighbors with heart defects, teens with heart anomalies and adults with heart malfunctions.

 He/she may work in a cardiovascular office practice attending to patients in routine follow-up visits or as part of a preventative program.